 2 The use of the term in Spain was inspired by the tiny, jaunty Fiat 500 Topolino.
 In Italian, topolino means “little mouse” or “scamp.”

 To explain a citation to a text with an unusual or complicated structure or flag an unusual documentation practice.
 When texts lack standard features, like pagination, or contain unusual features, like marginalia, notes can help explain your documentation to readers:

 2Citations of the Latin marginalia refer to Macaulay’s edition of the poem and are cited by page number.
 References to the Middle English poem cite Peck’s edition by line number.

 4The 1995 Fata Morgana reedition of Tombeau d’Ibn Arabi has no pagination; hence, stanza numbers take the place of page numbers in citations of the French text.

 To document an epigraph.
 Epigraphs are ornamental and thus do not typically require documentation beyond the author’s name and title.
-Should you elect to give readers more information about a chapter epigraph, do so in a note.
+Should you elect to give readers more information about an epigraph, do so in a note.
+This is one of the few times when you can provide full publication information in a note, following our style for captions.
 The note can either be numbered and follow the epigraph attribution line or appear as an initial, unnumbered note.
 An epigraph at the beginning of a book should not be accompanied by a note.